 Conflict can present itself in any organization, whether in-house or with external parties.
 The key here is to communicate with departments, external agencies and stakeholders to ensure everyone is working toward the same end goal.

 Whether you outsource or create content in-house is dependent on a number of factors that are specific to each organisation.
-If you decide to hire an agency, treat it as though you would an in-house marketing department.
+If you decide to hire a B2B marketing agency, treat it as though you would an in-house marketing department.
 Regular communication is key and developing an ongoing relationship with your content writer, outsourced or in-house, is necessary to delivering engaging content that your customers love.